peytondao/wavyware/README.md

-# WavyWare
+# wavyware

 WavyWare is a modern and responsive website designed for showcasing and selling PCs, components, and computer hardware.
 This repository contains the full source code for the website.

 ## Overview

-WavyWare provides an organized online shopping experience focused on performance PCs and hardware.
+wavyware provides an organized online shopping experience focused on performance PCs and hardware.
 The platform includes product listings, detailed specifications, and a clean design intended for customers browsing prebuilt or custom-built systems.

 ## Features